The roadblocks to the successful implementation or expansion of B2B ecommerce are, in many cases, more internal than external.

 Another suggestion Kamble has for getting internal buy-in from various departments, especially the sales force, is by addressing the issue of compensation upfront.
 Many distributors are old, family-owned companies with the sales channel built on a sales force, relationship-building and the phone, mail and fax machine.

 “Many sales reps are apprehensive ecommerce because they fear ecommerce may replace them or have an impact on their income,” Kamble says.
-“The web can free up manual processes that give reps more time to sell and allow them to make more money—that issue should be addressed very early on.”
+“The web can free up manual processes to give reps more time to sell and allow them to make more money—that issue should be addressed very early on.”

 Think profit center, not cost center